peterrobinson/Textual-Communities/public/app/data/makeEdition/readme.txt

 3. Maybe: an alias file for the manuscripts? and specify their ordering also?

 Further configuration files can be deployed to override css styling, and javascript rendering, splash pages, etc etc

+Some useful functions...
+let place=compareIndex.findIndex(x => x.entity === myEntity);
+...brings back the position in compareIndex of "entity: myEntity"